Paweł Finder

 Paweł Finder (/pl/; born as Pinkus Finder; pseudonyms: Paul Finder, Paul Reynot; 19 September 1904 – 26 July 1944) was a Polish Communist leader and First Secretary of the Polish Workers' Party (PPR) from 1943 to 1944.

 Early life

-Finder came from an affluent Jewish shopkeeping family in Bielitz, where he was educated.
+Finder came from an affluent Jewish shopkeeping family in Nussdorf, (Note: Today the Leszczyny area of Lipnik, Bielsko-Biała.) where he was educated.
 He briefly flirted with Zionism while still at school and visited Palestine.
 He studied Chemistry in Vienna, Mulhouse and Paris.
 As a chemical engineer, he was a researcher at the Conservatoire national des arts et métiers and was an assistant to Frédéric Joliot-Curie.